tensorflow/tfjs-website/source/tutorials/mnist.md

 ## Adding the Second Layer

-Let’s add a second layer to the model: a max pooling layer.
-This layer will downsample the result (also known as the activation) from the convolution by computing the maximum value for each sliding window.
+Let’s add a second layer to the model: a max pooling layer, which we'll create using [`tf.layers.maxPooling2d`](../api/0.0.1/index.html#tf.layers.maxPooling2d).
+This layer will downsample the result (also known as the activation) from the convolution by computing the maximum value for each sliding window:

 ```js
 model.add(tf.layers.maxPooling2d({